 With Friday being the Holy Day – equivalent to a Christian Sunday – this meant double quietness!

 Madinat Jumeirah is exotic at every turn, from its lofty glass domes…

 …to the beautiful chandeliers.

-…and though it seems quiet – even then you might have to watch out for camels…
+Although it seems quiet in Madinet Jumeirah – you might still have to watch out for camels.

 The Egyptians have a proverb that: